3D-rendered coronavirus with spike proteins.

 Experts agree that there can be mini-waves of smaller outbreaks in the coming months.
 There will be periods of only a few cases in between.
 The location of the epidemic will depend on regional variations and mitigation measures that are present.

-In another scenario, experts predict that there will be a massive second wave.
-This can be twice as large, and it has a long-lasting effect.
+In another scenario, experts predict a massive second wave.
+This wave can be twice as large and have a long-lasting effect.
 This is what happened in the 1918 Spanish flu pandemic.
 Many cases followed a moderate wave in September and smaller peaks in 1919.

 Finally, in another scenario, experts predict that there will be continued COVID-19 outbreaks until 2022.
 The only thing that can stop all these potential scenarios is the development of a vaccine.
 If one doesn't become available soon, there can be continued outbreaks until at least half of the world's population has been infected.
 As of today, only 5% of the world has been infected.